palsuman/Project-Euler/README.md

 Project-Euler
 =============

-The solve of Project Euler problems
+The solution of Project Euler's problems